Clinical Assistant Professor of Psychiatry and Human Behavior

 Overview

-Kayla E. Sall, Ph.D. (she/her), is a Clinical Instructor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University and a Staff Psychologist at Providence Behavioral Health Associates.
+Kayla E. Sall, Ph.D. (she/her), is an Assistant Professor (Clinical) in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University and a Staff Psychologist at Providence Behavioral Health Associates.

 Dr. Sall's work centers the experiences of underserved, underrepresented, and marginalized communities in research on trauma and sexual & reproductive health outcomes.
-She has a particular interest in institutional betrayal experiences among sexual violence survivors, LGBTQ+ folks, and Black, Indigenous, and other People of Color (BIPOC).
+Her research has focused on institutional betrayal experiences among sexual violence survivors, LGBTQ+ health outcomes, and and the intersection of weight, body image, and sexual health.
+Clinically, she works with folks experiencing adjustment to chronic or rare medical conditions, and has a particular interest in sexual and reproductive health concerns.

 Dr. Sall received her PhD in Clinical Health Psychology from East Carolina University in 2023.
 She completed her pre-doctoral internship (clinical psychology residency) and postdoctoral fellowship at the Warren Alpert Medical School of Brown University.
-She is a Licensed Clinical Health Psychologist in Rhode Island.
+She is a Licensed Clinical Health Psychologist in Rhode Island and Massachusetts, and is PSYPACT certified.

 Brown Affiliations